xDatx/ED22-Fetch/README.md

 # ED22-Fetch
-Get Answer of Engdis by fetch api info
+Get Answer of Engdis by fetch api info.
+Education only 🐧 Press 'F' to next instead of using fucking mouse